Know Your Net Worth and Your HDL/LDL

 F – Find your passion – Do more of what you enjoy and want to do

-In summary, the webcast urges one to check up on your current health and financial status, plan for what you need in the future, and create the steps to achieve your goals for improved physical and fiscal wellness.
+In summary, the webcast urges one to perform a current health and financial wellness checkup, plan for what you need in the future, and create the steps to achieve your goals for improved physical and fiscal wellness.